 There are a lot of social media networks to keep you busy these days.
-It can be time-consuming keeping them all updated, to say the least.
-Yet update them you must, if your business is to thrive.
-This particularly applies to Facebook, which is still the king of social media networks.
+It can be time-consuming to keep them all updated.
+Yet update them you must if your business is to thrive.
+This applies to Facebook, which is still the king of social media networks.

 The keyword is engagement.
 When marketing to other businesses, you need to make extra effort to engage your potential clients.
 It makes sense that your content must be highly relevant to those businesses, or they just aren’t going to be interested.
 There’s also the issue of Facebook algorithms, which change regularly and pose a challenge for those on a budget.